ACC for local volumes and boundedness of singularities: Introduction

 \textbf{Acknowledgement.} This work began when the first author visited the second author at Yale University in October 2018.
 The first author would like to thank their hospitality.
 Part of this work was done when the third author visited MIT in the fall semester of 2018 and Johns Hopkins University several times during 2018--2020.
 The third author would like to thank their hospitality.

-We would like to thank Chen Jiang, Jihao Liu, Mircea Musta\c{t}\u{a}, Zhiyu Tian, Xiaowei Wang, Chenyang Xu, and Ziquan Zhuang for helpful discussions.
+We would like to thank Chen Jiang, Jihao Liu, Mircea Musta\c{t}\u{a}, Zhiyu Tian, Xiaowei Wang, Chenyang Xu, Qizheng Yin and Ziquan Zhuang for helpful discussions.
 We also thank Harold Blum and Guodu Chen for useful comments.
-YL is partially supported by the NSF Grant No. DMS-2001317.
+YL is partially supported by the NSF Grant No. DMS-2148266 (transferred from the NSF Grant No. DMS-2001317).
+JH was supported by a grant from the Simons Foundation (Grant Number 814268, MSRI).
 LQ would like to thank his advisor Chenyang Xu for constant support, encouragement, and numerous inspiring conversations.